mariozelaschi/PI-Pwn/README.md

   - If your Pi has a built-in Ethernet port and you're using a USB adapter, the interface will typically be `eth1`
   - For boards like Pi Zero 2, the interface will be `eth0`
 - **PPPoE Credentials**: Configure username and password for console connection (default: `ppp`/`ppp`)
-  - Must match on both Pi-Pwn and PS4 if enabling internet access
+  - Must match on both PI-Pwn and PS4 if enabling internet access
 - **Console Internet Access**: Enable internet connectivity for the PS4 after exploitation
 - **Firmware Version**: Select your PS4's firmware version (7.00 through 11.00)
 - **Timeout Setting**: Time in minutes (1-5) before restarting PPPwn if it hangs